-Lacing Tree Ornaments: an easy Christmas ornament craft for toddlers, and a fine-motor activity too!
+Lacing Tree Ornaments: an easy Christmas craft for toddlers and preschoolers, and a fine-motor activity too!

 Here’s a little tip: look for yarn whenever you’re at the second hand shop.
 It comes in handy for so many crafts and activities.
 I rarely have to buy brand new yarn for crafting because the thrift shops always have a decent supply of it.

-Plastic sewing needles, that you buy in the knitting section of the craft store, are perfect for little hands to lace with, but if you don’t have a plastic needle, fear not!
-I came up with this awesome substitute.
+Plastic sewing needles (that you buy in the knitting section of the craft store) are perfect for lacing activities, but if you don’t have a plastic needle, fear not!
+I came up with an awesome DIY SEWING NEEDLE.

-- Cut a short length of a slim drinking straw to serve as your “needle”.
+- Cut a short length of a slim Rubbermade drinking straw to serve as your “needle”.

 - Make a small slit in one end of your straw.